 Although it has not expressed any intent to do so, the Company has the right under the Plan to terminate the Plan subject to the provisions of ERISA.
-In the event of termination, the amounts credited to the accounts of participants shall vest immediately and will be distributed to the participants after payment of expenses for distribution and liquidation.
+In the event of termination, the amounts credited to the accounts of participants will be distributed to the participants after payment of expenses for distribution and liquidation.